goatandsheep/rc/README.md

 ## Note on Performance

-`rc` is running `fs.statSync`-- so make sure you don't use it in a hot code path (e.g. a request handler)
+`r-c` is running `fs.statSync`-- so make sure you don't use it in a hot code path (e.g. a request handler)

 ## Credit